mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 The obfuscate rule allows the obfuscation of the value by passing it through an obfuscation algorithm.
-Current solution uses a nonreversible obfuscation approach.
+Current solution uses a non-reversible obfuscation approach.

-However, note that although it is in principle impossible to obtain the original value from the obfuscated one, if the range of possible original values is limited, it is straightforward to figure out the possible original values by running all possible values through the obfuscation algortihm and then comparing the results.
+However, note that although it is in principle impossible to obtain the original value from the obfuscated one, if the range of possible original values is limited, it is straightforward to figure out the possible original values by running all possible values through the obfuscation algorithm and then comparing the results.

 The minimal configuration is: